 John Wardieu’s daughter and heiress, Elizabeth, married Sir John (de) Radynden, born about 1274, whose own arms were described by eighteenth century antiquarian Sir William Burrell, who conducted widespread research into the history of Sussex, as having six silver martlets on blue.

 In its 1990 guide to Bodiam Castle, the National Trust (page 31) whilst agreeing on the colour scheme described by William Cotton, states that the arms are those of Sir John de Radynden.
-John de Radynden’s daughter Alice married the castle’s owner Sir Roger Dallynrigg and the martlets likely appear in consequence of this union and Dallynrigg’s inheritance of a great estate from his wife’s father.
-It has been a matter of some debate whether the arms carved into the masonry at Bodiam are those of Wardieu or de Radynden; notwithstanding William Cotton’s assertion, it does seem more likely that they represent de Radynden, the castle owner’s immediate benefactor and father-in-law.
+John de Radynden’s daughter Alice was the mother of the castle’s owner and founder, Sir Edward Dallynrigg (Dallingridge) and the martlets likely appear there in consequence of the union of these two families and Dallynrigg’s inheritance of a great estate from his mother’s family, the Radynden Manor.
+It has been a matter of some debate whether the arms carved into the masonry at Bodiam are those of Wardieu or de Radynden; notwithstanding William Cotton’s assertion, it does seem more likely that they represent de Radynden, the castle owner’s immediate forbear.
 However, given that the de Radynden and Wardieu familes were themselves so closely connected, in the words of W.S Ellis, “Possibly this coat had a cognate origin with that of Wardeux”.

 John de Radynden was a man of some significance in Sussex.
 An account of his life was provided by Sir Charles Thomas-Stanford in 1921 in “The Manor of Radynden” Vol 62 of the Sussex Archaeological Collections (pages 64-92).
 From 1316 he served as commissioner of array, with a remit to gather inhabitants and ready them for military service.
 He was then selected as Knight of the Shire for the county in 1319 and sat in various parliaments until 1329.
 In 1325 he was part of the enterprise which provided 20 men-at-arms from Surrey and Sussex to serve in Gasconny and was instructed to organise the lighting of signal beacons and deployment of watchmen.
 The following year he selected 140 armed Sussex footmen and 400 archers for battle in France and was still active in county affairs aged seventy.
 With the troops he mustered for battle gathering under his coat of arms, there was likely to have been a well developed association of the de Radynden insignia and the county where he was so influential.
 As Charles Thomas-Stanford conjectures, continuing W.S.Ellis’s proposition, “It may be that a seal of the Knight of the Shire was affixed to some document relating to county affairs, and that the use continued.”
 A plaque was affixed to a pillar, apparently in the 1930s, to mark the site of the ancient Radynden Manor which is now covered by Preston Park, a public space.